 During the preparation of the financial statements for the three months ended March 31, 2009, the Company determined that it should have accounted for stock options granted to consultants under SFAS No. 123 (revised 2004), "Share-Based Payment" ("SFAS 123R") and EITF No. 96-18, Accounting for Equity Investments That Are Issued to Other Than Employees for Acquiring or in Con-junction with Selling Goods and Services.
 As such, the fair value of such options is periodically re-measured during the vesting period using the Black-Scholes option-pricing model and expense is recognized over the service / vesting period.
-In addition, the Company determined that it should have applied the graded-vesting method for consultant stock options.
-The resulting cumulative adjustment as of December 31, 2008 amounted to \$218,320.
+The resulting cumulative adjustment as of December 31, 2008 amounted to \$832,655.
 Based on the Company's analysis in accordance with SFAS No. 154 "Accounting for Changes and Errors" (SFAS 154") and Staff Accounting Bulletin No. 108 ("SAB 108") it was determined that the error was immaterial to any prior periods.
-However, since it is material to the three months period ended March 31, 2009, the Company corrected the cumulative error in the opening balance sheet as of January 1, 2009 and also adjusted the consolidated statement of operations and consolidated cash flow statement.
+However, since it is material to the three months period ended March 31, 2009, the Company corrected the cumulative error in the opening balance sheet as of January 1, 2009 and also adjusted the prior period consolidated statement of operations and consolidated cash flow statement.

 During the preparation of the financial statements for the three months ended March 31, 2009, the Company determined that in prior periods it did not properly account for its defined benefit pension plan in accordance with SFAS No. 158, "Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans", an amendment of SFAS Nos.
 87, 88, 106 and 132R ("SFAS 158").
-The resulting cumulative adjustment as of December 31, 2008 amounted to \$129,070.
-Based on the Company's analysis in accordance with SFAS No. 154 "Accounting for Changes and Errors" (SFAS 154") and Staff Accounting Bulletin No. 108 ("SAB 108") it was determined that the error was immaterial to any prior periods.
-However, since it is material to the three months period ended March 31, 2009, the Company corrected the cumulative error in the opening balance sheet as of January 1, 2009 and also adjusted the consolidated statement of operations and consolidated cash flow statement.
+However, on July 16, 2009, the Company determined that this was not an error but a change in accounting policy that is not preferable and hence reversed the adjustment of \$129,070 again.